Saadhvi-rvce/1RV17CS131-cg-c2-lab/README.md

 # cg-c2-lab
 CG lab programs with code and output :
+BATCH : C2
+USN : 1RV17CS131
-SAADHVI RAYASAM 1RV17CS131
+NAME : SAADHVI RAYASAM

-Experiential learning report for "Shooting game" has been uploaded and demo was shown on 18th December 2020
+Experiential learning report of Part B for "Shooting game" has been uploaded and demo was shown on 18th December 2020